Skip to main content

 set_menu_item_visibility()

-Sets the visibility of a menu entry
+Sets the visibility of a ui_menu entry.

 <index>

-The index of the menu item
+The index of the menu item.

 <visibility>

-Set to either 0 (invisible) or 1 (visible)
+Set to either 0 (invisible) or 1 (visible).

 Remarks

-• Add as many menu entries as you would possibly need within the init callback, then show or hide them dynamically by using set_menu_item_visibility().
+• Add as many menu entries as you would possibly need within the on init callback, then show or hide them dynamically by using set_menu_item_visibility().

 • If you set the currently selected menu item to invisible, the item will remain visible until it is no longer selected.